-The Navajo Nation TV & Film (NNTVF) embarked on a five-day, 800-mile journey with 14 individuals from various parts of the Southwest including Texas, Arizona, New Mexico, California, and Mexico.
+The Navajo Nation TV & Film (NNTVF) embarked on a five-day, 800-mile journey with 14 individuals from various Southwest parts, including Texas, Arizona, New Mexico, California, and Mexico.
 This journey, titled the Navajo Nation Familiarization (FAM) Tour, took place in November 2019 across the Navajo Nation.
 The purpose of a FAM Tour is to invite potential tourism and production industries to introduce spaces of interest for business, recreation, and entertainment.
 Participants get a glimpse, a touch, a sense of something spectacular while experiencing local identity, culture, food, and landscapes.
 As a Navajo Nation entity, our goal was to continuously market Navajo by showcasing the beautiful landscape, local vendors, Navajo cuisine, recreational resources, and Navajo-owned businesses.

-As the night ended, we made our way back to the Marina where our participants were sorted into assigned houseboats for the night.
+As the night ended, we made our way back to the Marina, where our participants were sorted into assigned houseboats for the night.
 Our team came together to debrief on the day and created a game plan for the following morning.

 Day two of the FAM Tour began early, with breakfast provided by the Marina.
 The sun had not yet risen over the canyon, but the slightest sunlight had covered the ridges.
 Our team gathered the luggage and loaded them into our transports while DJ prepped the participants for the morning's hike.
-The tour was taken through two slot canyons with a presentation of the park by Helenita Nalwood, an employee of the Antelope Canyon Navajo Parks & Recreation.
-While the tour was taken care of by the Antelope Point team, our staff drove to our next destination, Monument Valley, UT.
+The tour was taken through two slot canyons with a presentation of the park by Helenita Nalwood, an Antelope Canyon Navajo Parks & Recreation employee.
+While the Antelope Point team took care of the tour, our staff drove to our next destination, Monument Valley, UT.
 A final part of the Antelope Point experience included a fixed-wing tour of Antelope Canyon, Horseshoe Bend to the Monument Valley Goulding's Airport.